2 Helpful / 0 Not

-Cons: Holes without pads have sketchy footing and in need of repair.
+Cons: Holes without boxes have sketchy footing and in need of repair.

 A good amount of blind shots throughout the course can make single rounds tough finding disc at times.

-Other Thoughts: Really had fun playing this one.
+Other Thoughts: Always have fun playing this one.

-The use of space here is truly a plus.
+The use of space here is well thought out, especially considering the expanded 9 hole layout.
 Lots of different looks.